SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 * 3 protein factors IF1, IF2, IF3 forms a complex for transcription by binding to a subunit on the ribosome
 * Methionine-carrying tRNA binds to the start of the mRNA, which forms the initiation complex.
 This is typically removed after translation if not coded for (f M-A amino acid pair coded for, methonine removed; but if M-L pairs coded for, methonine not removed.)
 * A-site: translates mRNA to tRNA — anti-codon pairs
-* P-site: amino acid transferred from tRNA to the actual chain being built
+* P-site: amino acid dumped from tRNA to the actual chain being built
 * Catalyst tRNA combines with rRNA  to catalyze amino acid peptide bond
 * Each codon (group of 3 units in tRNA), matches a specific [[KBhBIO101AminoAcids]]